 Aine Creedon, Director of Digital Strategies

 Aine joined NPQ in summer 2011 as a social media intern, and was hired soon thereafter.
-She has experience in social media, communications, and outreach in the nonprofit sector, and spent two years in AmeriCorps programs, serving with a handful of organizations across the nation.
-Aine also serves on the Marketing and Communications Committee for YNPN Denver.
+She has extensive experience in social media, communications, and technology management in the nonprofit sector, and spent two years in AmeriCorps programs serving with a handful of organizations across the nation.
+Aine also serves on the YNPN Denver chapter board of directors and is Co-Chair of the Marketing and Membership Committee.
 E-mail Aine at firstname.lastname@example.org.

 Cassandra Heliczer, Senior Managing Editor

 Cassandra joined NPQ in spring 2011.
 She comes with over sixteen years experience in publishing, most recently as alternative language arts editor at Pearson Education, Boston, and publications editor at The Museum of Modern Art, New York.
 She holds overall responsibility for managing the flow, quality, and integrated development of content published by NPQ, and is in charge of coordinating and editing NPQ‘s quarterly print publication.
 E-mail Cassandra at email@example.com.